Iran and the Yinon Doctrine: Why Fragmentation, Not Conquest, Is the Real Endgame

 Protests, Pressure, and Hybrid Warfare

-Iran over the years has experienced and is currently experiencing significant protests driven by:
+Iran over the years has experienced significant protests driven by:

 • economic hardship